bheisler/criterion.rs/book/src/user_guide/plots_and_graphs.md

    └── tukey.json
 ```

 The `new` folder contains the statistics and plots for the last benchmarking run, while the `base` folder contains those for the previous run.
 Criterion-rs only keeps historical data for two runs.
 The `both` folder contains plots which show both runs on one plot, while the `change` folder contains plots showing the differences between the two runs.
+This example shows the plots produced by the default `bench_function` benchmark method.
+Other methods may produce additional charts, which will be detailed in their respective pages.

 ## MAD/Mean/Median/SD/Slope